KyoRyoung/PE2final/README.md

-# PE2final
+# PE2_C
 **Programming for Engineer Ⅱ**
-This software can analyze mesured data of semiconductor wafers.
+This software is programed to analyze mesured data of semiconductor wafers.
 * * *

 ## Contents
 1. Development time
 2. Info
 3. Collaborators
 4. Project